-Some people are happy that February only has 28 days!
-It can be a tough month, but we’ve got 61 upcoming events to brighten up your subscribers’ inboxes…
+Some people are happy that February is a short month!
+The end of winter can be a tough time, but we’ve got 65 February newsletter ideas to brighten up your subscribers’ inboxes. ✨

 So even if you’re feeling a little uninspired for your email marketing ideas, this handy list has you covered.
-From the obvious (Valentine’s Day) to the not-so-obvious (World Play Your Ukulele Day), you can delight your target audience with fresh newsletter content that keeps them engaged and excited for more.
+From the obvious (Valentine’s Day) to the not-so-obvious (Cow Milked While Flying in an Airplane Day), you can delight your target audience with fresh newsletter content that keeps them engaged and excited for more.

 Remember that relevance is key.
 Pick events that relate to your business in some way—even if it is as simple as adding a P.S. to remind your readers of the special day.

 Bear in mind that some of these days hold special cultural and/or religious significance, so if you choose to refer to them in your content marketing, remember to be sensitive and considerate.

 Use this as a guide to help plan your newsletter ideas for February.
 We encourage you to experiment and to keep it Lite!